Camera Support #11178

 darktable [defaults] found a 64-bit system with 32858108 kb ram and 8 cores (0 atom based) [defaults] setting high quality defaults [New LWP 6690] [New LWP 6691] [New LWP 6692] [New LWP 6693] [New LWP 6694] [New LWP 6695] [New LWP 6696] [New LWP 6697] [New LWP 6698] [New LWP 6699] [New LWP 6700] [New LWP 6701] [New LWP 6702] [New LWP 6703] [New LWP 6704] [New LWP 6705] [New LWP 6706] [New LWP 6707] [New LWP 6708] [New LWP 6709] [New LWP 6710] [New LWP 6711] [New LWP 6712] [New LWP 6713] [New LWP 6714] [New LWP 6715] [New LWP 6716] [New LWP 6722] [Thread debugging using libthread_db enabled] Using host libthread_db library "/lib/x86_64-linux-gnu/libthread_db.so.1".
 0x00007fb51fe61fbb in __waitpid (pid=6734, stat_loc=0x0, options=0) at ../sysdeps/unix/sysv/linux/waitpid.c:29 29 ../sysdeps/unix/sysv/linux/waitpid.c: No such file or directory. backtrace written to /tmp/darktable_bt_NU78NY.txt Segmentation fault (core dumped)

-#2 Updated by Phil Wright about 3 years ago
+#2 Updated by Phil Wright over 3 years ago

 I decided to try running darktable via strace

 to see if I could spot any clues to the crash, but every time I do darktable works perfectly.